Pembrokeshire

 • Three Mariners St Georges Street Tenby SA70 7JB Telephone(01834) 842834

 Rebuilt in the 1950's, this is a very popular rendezvous for people of all ages, both locals and visitors.
 It offers food from breakfast until evening as evidenced by the range of blackboards promoting the choices on the outside.
 It has an open plan interior ranged around a central bar with a games area at the rear which is cleared when live music is on.
 Maritime memorabilia and some modern artwork form part of the decoration.
 An interesting feature is the Tenby Brewery bar fixture (craft keg) which seems to have been fashioned out of a piece of driftwood with the pumpclip fixed within it.
 Up market prices compared to other outlets in town.
+In June 2024 it was reported that the pub has no real ale.
+It remains to be seen whether this is only temporary.

 • Trefin